 How to Tell if Someone is Addicted to Pain Pills

-Opioids are painkillers that affect the opioid pain receptors and works to reduce pain while increasing dopamine output.
-This increase in dopamine in the system is what can create the addiction.
+Opioids are painkillers that affect the opioid pain receptors and work to reduce pain while increasing dopamine output.
+This increase in dopamine in the system is what can create addiction.
 Individuals who need the pain medication for long periods of time may develop a tolerance and need a larger dosage to produce the same results as before.
 Tolerance may further an individual down the path of addiction.

-Another possible way of how to tell if someone is addicted to pain pills is if they go through withdrawal symptoms after stopping use.
+Another possible way to tell if someone is addicted to pain pills is if they go through withdrawal symptoms after stopping use.
 Individuals who undergo withdrawal symptoms following use are most likely addicted to the drug.
 Opioid withdrawal symptoms include “muscle and bone pain, sleep problems, diarrhea and vomiting, cold flashes with goosebumps, uncontrollable leg movements, and severe cravings.”
-While opioid withdraw does not typically have any fatal symptoms, it is important to undergo withdrawal in a medical detox center.
+While opioid withdrawal does not typically have any fatal symptoms, it is important to undergo withdrawal in a medical detox center.

-Some other common signs of addiction to look out for if you suspect that you or your loved one may be addicted to pain pills include sudden changes in mood, personality, appearance, hygiene.
+Some other common signs of addiction to look out for if you suspect that you or your loved one may be addicted to pain pills include sudden changes in mood, personality, appearance, and hygiene.
 Chronic use of pain pills can lead to drastic weight change and decreased involvement in activities.
 A person suffering from addiction might isolate themselves from friends or family, often seemingly sedated, depressed, or anxious.

 Findlay Recovery Center – Opioid Detox and Treatment